GabrielFlores8227/Docker-Certified-Associate/README.md

 docker service create --replicas 3 <IMAGE>
 ```

-Global Services runn one task on each node in the cluster.
+Global Services run one task on each node in the cluster.

 ```bash
 docker service create --mode global <IMAGE>